CoccodrillooXDS/TTS-bot/README.md

 * Give your text a voice!
 * Read your text aloud!
 * Run on any platform!
-* Easily self-hostable on any server!
+* Easily self-hostable on any server (using Docker or manually)!
 * Easy to use!
 * It's free!